 What If My Employer Tries to Stop My Workers’ Compensation Benefits – By Filing A Petition Or Just Cutting Off My Checks?

 If your employer files a Petition for Termination of Benefits, a Petition to Suspend Benefits, a Notice Stopping Payment of Benefits Under a Notice of Temporary Compensation Payable or a Petition to Modify Benefits, you need to seek the advice of a lawyer to defend against the Petition.
 If you do not have a lawyer, you will be at a disadvantage against the experienced lawyers representing your employer and its insurance company.
-Also, if you receive a Notice of Suspension or any other you are unsure about, call a lawyer immediately.
+Also, if you receive a Notice of Suspension or any other document you are unsure about, call a lawyer immediately.

-Finally, it is generally against the law for an employer/insurance to unilaterally cut-off/stop paying you workers’ compensation benefits.
+It is generally against the law for an employer/insurance to unilaterally cut-off/stop paying you workers’ compensation benefits.
 If that happens, call a lawyer as soon as possible.